sfilip/fquantizer/README.md

 =========================================

 ## Description ##
-Routines for linear-phase FIR quantization based on Euclidean lattice basis reduction algorithms.
+Routines for linear-phase FIR filter design with fixed-point coefficients, based on Euclidean lattice basis reduction algorithms.
+For a detailed presentation, see [1, Ch.
+4] and [2], with [2] being more up to date.

 ## Installation instructions ##
 This code has been tested **only** on Linux machines.
 In order to compile and use it, a recent version of g++ with